aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 11-20.
 Dry bed.
 The source of water has either (1-3) dried up or (4-6) moved elsewhere, leaving a dried riverbed behind as evidence it once existed.
 If it has dried up there’s a 1 in 6 chance that the source of the water is actually being blocked by something – perhaps a beaver dam, or something more nefarious.

-If the source is not being blocked there’s a 1-2 in 6 chance – increased to 1-3 in 6 for arid climates – that the source of the water is seasonal or weather dependent; it either flows only (1-3) after winter when snow melts, for 1d8 months afterwards, (4-5) during a local rainy season, or (6) after heavy rains.
+If the source is not being blocked there’s a 1-2 in 6 chance – increased to 1-3 in 6 for arid climates – that the source of the water is seasonal or weather dependent; it either flows only (1-3) after winter when snow melts, for `dice: 1d8` months afterwards, (4-5) during a local rainy season, or (6) after heavy rains.

 Depending on how long ago the river vanished the bed will be in varying states of overgrowth; the longer ago it occurred the more likely the bed will be difficult to spot, and is in the process of being filled in through erosion.